Greetings from the School of Politics and International Relations at Queen Mary, a Russell Group institution.

 Why study with us?

 We offer a range of study modes to suit almost all schedules, from distance learning to campus based teaching, as well as full and part time options.
-In addition to a stimulating selection of modules, we offer shorter versions of our programmes that will give you a Postgraduate Diploma (two semesters full-time, four semesters part-time) or a Postgraduate Certificate (one semester full-time).
+In addition to a stimulating selection of modules, we offer shorter versions of our programmes that will give you a Postgraduate Diploma (two semesters full-time, four semesters part-time).

 Thriving research environment